agarnung/agarnung.github.io/README.md

 ### Troubleshooting
 * Can't see the favicon?: Clear Cache.
 Try a hard refresh (Ctrl + F5 or Cmd + Shift + R) or open in incognito mode.
 Browsers often cache favicons aggressively, and sometimes a simple refresh won't show the new favicon.
+* `inotify` limit for monitoring file changes has been reached?
+Temporarily increase the inotify watcher limit (this change will be lost after a reboot): `sudo sysctl fs.inotify.max_user_watches=524288`

 ### Licence
 This portfolio is based on the awesome template [portfolYOU](https://github.com/yousinix/portfolYOU).